Enjoy a budget-friendly night out with this list of 50 free things to do in Tampa Bay!

 Score free admission to The Ringling Museum of Art every Monday!
 The museum is home to 21 galleries plus a spacious courtyard filled with sculptures.
 Note: free admission only applies to the Museum of Art, not the Circus museum or Ca’d’Zan.

+Note: This event is free for members and their guests.
+A $10 fee now applies for non-members.
 Try something new by joining the St. Petersburg Shuffleboard Club for a free Friday session.
 Every Friday from 7-10pm, you can learn how to play shuffleboard from the best during the weekly St. Pete Shuffle.
 Volunteers are present to help you get set up and learn the rules of the game.
-While this event is free and open to the public, a $2 suggested donation is appreciated if you’re able to make a contribution.

 You don’t have to pay to join a tour to explore the city; many self-guided walking tours are available online and in person for free.
 Marvel at local buildings on an architecture tour through Downtown, Ybor City and Hyde Park.
 Or, join one of the Tampa Downtown Partnership’s free walking tours ($5 donation suggested if you can) October-May on select Fridays at noon.
 Or, enjoy the free Postcard Tour, an audio tour that will take you around the grounds of the historic Tampa Bay Hotel.